Vail Resort at a Glance:

 Vail is sophisticated, but still a real skier’s town, with classic spots like the Red Lion and Pepi’s.
 The Place to stay at Vailvillage, the original that opened with Vail Resort in 1962, is The Lodge at Vail – an Austrian style hotel just steps to Gondola One and Vail’s ski slopes, with ski valet, beautiful suites with private balconies, a lovely fireplace lobby, and very elegant RockResort spa with outdoor hot tub and a pool.
 Lodge at Vail is located at the top of Vail Village, so its an easy stroll to Vail’s best eateries and shops, like Pepi’s, Gorsuch and Golden Bear.
 Manor Vail is another swank location with gorgeous condo style lodging, beautiful views of the mountain, walking distance to Golden Peak ski lifts, and the on site Ski Butlers will have your skis waiting by the slopes in the morning, and bring them in at night.

 Vail is a must visit for every skier, so much terrain surrounded by the impressive Gore Range in the Rockies.
 While Vail is no longer the biggest ski resort, it will always be among the best ski mountains anywhere.
+Vail is ideal for a family ski holiday given its extensive terrain, and fun things to do apres for kids as well.
 Staying in Vail, day trips are easy to Beaver Creek, Breckenridge, Arapahoe Basin, and Keystone – all on the Vail Epic Pass.
 We recommend a day at Beaver Creek most of all, this ski resort feels like a private club – its posh, with perfectly groomed corduroy, steeps on the Birds of Prey Downhill, great on mountain lunches at Ritz Carton Bachelor Gulch, and a lack of crowds.

 To reach Vail, you can fly into Denver airport, and take the 2.5 hour shuttle or drive up I-70, the skiers’ highway, which can be very snowy on the mountain passes.
 Or you can fly into Eagle Airport and your just 30 minutes to Vail.